 Haydee Dijkstal is a barrister practicing international criminal law, international human rights law and general crime.
-She is also a US attorney with nearly a decade of experience in international law.
+She is also a US attorney with over a decade of experience practicing in international law.

 Haydee received an LL.M. in International and Comparative Law with a focus on international criminal law from George Washington University Law School in Washington DC, a juris doctor degree from University of Wyoming College of Law and a Bachelor's degree in international relations from Rhodes College.